shakfu/chuck-max/README.md

 - The `chuck~` object has a single attribute `debug` which can be switched on for more verbose logging to the console.

-see `help/chuck~.maxhelp` for a demonstration of current features.
+See `help/chuck~.maxhelp` and patchers in the `patchers/tests` directory for a demonstration of current features.

 Also note that `chuck-max` has a sibling in the [pd-chuck](https://github.com/shakfu/pd-chuck) project.